clerk/clerk-sdk-ruby/README.md

 ## Internals

 The API client sends all requests as `application/x-www-form-urlencoded`.
-The API then responds with JSON is then converted and returned as a Ruby `Hash`, or `Array` of hashes.
+The API then responds with JSON which is then converted and returned as a Ruby `Hash`, or `Array` of hashes.
 Errors are also returned as a JSON object, with a single key (`errors`) containing an array of error objects.

 Read the [API documentation](https://docs.clerk.dev/backend/backend-api-reference) for details on expected parameters and response formats.